DenWav/StatCraft/readme.md

 StatCraft is an easy to use and setup plugin for keeping very in-depth stats on your CraftBukkit server.
 Most individual statistics have a list of sub-statistics that go with it.
 StatCraft is planned to support at least 44 different stats, but that list is not final and may grow in the future.
 StatCraft uses the server stats for some stats, but it keeps track of the majority of it's own stats itself.
-It uses MySQL databases to store the stats, using the Querydsl library for most of the database interfacing.
+It uses a MySQL databas to store the stats, using the QueryDSL library for most of the database interfacing.

 Statistics Supported